 All About Manufacturing Engineers

-Occupation Description Design, integrate, or improve manufacturing systems or related processes.
+Job Description & Duties Design, integrate, or improve manufacturing systems or related processes.
 May work with commercial or industrial designers to refine product designs to increase producibility and decrease costs.

 A Day in the Life of a Manufacturing Engineer